13 Filesystem and Input/Output (IO)

 In Zig, there is a pattern around input/output (IO).
 I (the author of this book) don’t know if there is an official name for this pattern.
 But here, in this book, I will call it the “writer and reader pattern”.
 In essence, every IO operation in Zig is made through either a GenericReader or a GenericWriter object1.

 These two data types come from the std.io module of the Zig Standard Library.
 As their names suggests, a GenericReader is an object that offers tools to read data from “something” (or “somewhere”), while a GenericWriter offers tools to write data into this “something”.
-This “something” might be different things: like a file that exists in your filesystem; or, it might be a network socket of your system2; or, a continuous stream of data, like a standard input device from your system, that might be constantly receiving new data from users, or, as another example, a live chat in a game that is constantly receiving and displaying new messages from the players of the game.
+This “something” might be different things: like a file that exists in your filesystem; or, it might be a network socket in your system2; or, a continuous stream of data, like a standard input device from your system, that might be constantly receiving new data from users, or, as another example, a live chat in a game that is constantly receiving and displaying new messages from the players of the game.

 So, if you want to read data from something, or somewhere, it means that you need to use a GenericReader object.
 But if you need instead, to write data into this “something”, then, you need to use a GenericWriter object instead.
 Both of these objects are normally created from a file descriptor object.
 More specifically, through the writer() and reader() methods of this file descriptor object.
 If you are not familiar with this type of object, go to the next section.